replab/repfun/README.md

-# RepFuN - a RepLAB-based puzzle solver
+# RepFuN - a RepLAB-based PuZzLe solver

 RepFuN demonstrates how some features of the RepLAB library can be used to solve combination puzzles.